wmacevoy/testrng/dieharder/README.md

 HERE/d<dieharder test>/g<rng generator>/d<test>_r<seed>_S<rng seed>.log
 ```

-The tests and seeds are 0-padded so they list in numerical order.
+The dieharder tests ids and random generator ids are zero-padded in the names so they list in numerical order.

 The output is the result of